Barnwell: Six ugly NFL free falls, and what they mean for 2019

 By all measures, despite losing both starting guards and highly paid running back Devonta Freeman for most of the season, the Falcons have been good to very good on offense.
 Atlanta is 10th in DVOA and sixth in points per drive.
 After a hot stretch earlier in the season, it has dropped to 15th in the league in points per red zone possession, still leaving it just ahead of the Chargers and Rams.

 What is fair to say, though, is that this four-game losing streak has been driven by an offensive collapse.
-Through the first eight games of the year, the 4-4 Falcons were the league's fourth-best offense by win probability added, trailing only the Saints, Rams and Chiefs.
+Through the first eight games, the 4-4 Falcons were the league's fourth-best offense by win probability added, trailing only the Saints, Rams and Chiefs.
 Over the past four games, though, the Falcons rank 31st in the same category.
 Steve Sarkisian's offense has averaged just 15.5 points per game over the past month, down from 28.5 points per game over the first half of the season.

 Falcons fans holding out hope that the offense from 2016 is ever going to return probably need to move on.
 Even if Kyle Shanahan had stayed, that offense was unsustainably great on first downs and in the red zone and immaculately healthy along the offensive line.
 If the offense continues to fade, Sarkisian likely will pay for the decline with his job.
 There's not much evidence, though, that the offense is what ails this team.

 Lesson for 2019: Upgrade at defensive coordinator.
 The Falcons aren't going to have the cap space to splash for a major defensive upgrade, given that they're currently at $26.1 million in room without yet addressing Grady Jarrett's contract.
-Assuming Garrett is brought back, the Falcons probably need to improve on Marquand Manuel, whose defenses have failed to live up to the heights of the 2016 playoffs.
+Assuming Jarrett is brought back, the Falcons probably need to improve on Marquand Manuel, whose defenses have failed to live up to the heights of the 2016 playoffs.
 If Dan Quinn wants to stay in his current scheme, would Cowboys defensive backs coach Kris Richard make sense?

 Tennessee Titans